UCSD Graduate Studies Overview: University Policies/Procedures

 The following faculty will evaluate students based on their year in the program:

-- Year 2: The student’s Doctoral Committee (see the “Program: Year 2” page for more details) will evaluate students based on their progress towards the seminar requirements, their progress towards the qualifying exam prep steps, and their self-evaluation.
+- Year 2: The student’s Doctoral Committee (see the “Program: Year 2” page for more details) will evaluate students based on their progress towards the seminar requirements, their progress towards the qualifying exam prep steps, and their self-assessment.

-While it may not always be possible for the entire Doctoral Committee to meet with the student each year, it is still the student’s responsibility to touch base with each committee member annually to keep them appraised of their academic progress.
+While it may not always be possible for the entire Doctoral Committee to meet with the student each year, it is still the student’s responsibility to communicate with each committee member annually to keep them appraised of their academic progress.
 The Spring Evaluations are also an important opportunity for the student’s committee to formalize their advice and recommendations for the upcoming year.

-Grad Division Policies & Procedures
+GEPA Policies & Procedures

 - Academic Probation: http://grad.ucsd.edu/academics/policies-procedures/index.html